Many or all companies we feature compensate us. Compensation and editorial

 Home equity loans

-If you own your home and need money in an emergency, a home equity loan can give you a large, lump sum of cash based on the equity you’ve built in your home.
+If you own your home and need cash to cover a large expense, a home equity loan can give you a lump sum based on the equity you’ve built in your home.
+Home equity loans tend to offer low rates, and you can often borrow up to 80% of your home’s equity.
+For these reasons, they’re good for large expenses you plan to pay down over time.

 Check out our list of the best home equity loans.